Redox Metabolism Shared Resource Facility

-The mission of the Free Radical Biology in Cancer Shared Resource Facility (FRBC SRF) is to provide expertise and services in free radicals, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.
+The mission of the Redox Metabolism Shared Resource Facility (RM SRF) is to provide expertise and services in redox metabolism, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.

 Analysis of the roles of free radicals in cancer biology requires highly skilled ability to:

 - Measure the damage induced by free radicals in various tissues, cells, and fluids associated with different cancers.

 - Measure oxygen and nitrogen free radical species via biochemical and biophysical methods.